HarshKhandeparkar/migrate/README.md

 [![GitHub version](https://github-basic-badges.herokuapp.com/release/HarshKhandeparkar/migrate.svg)](https://github.com/HarshKhandeparkar/migrate/releases/latest)
  [![GitHub downloads](https://github-basic-badges.herokuapp.com/downloads/HarshKhandeparkar/migrate/total.svg)](https://github.com/HarshKhandeparkar/migrate/releases/latest)

-This tool will migrate all of your configuration files, settings, themes, applications and favourite files from one installation to another with a few commands.
-Favourite of the Distro Hoppers!
+This tool will migrate all of your configuration files, settings, themes, applications and favorite files from one installation to another with a few commands.
+Favorite of the Distro Hoppers!

 ### Table of Contents
 - [Examples](#examples)